 This is a rich goldfish color that's often considered arresting and exotic.
 A red goldfish stands out best among dark green foliage and aquarium ornaments.
 Red goldfish are also an interesting combination in a tank with lighter gold or calico goldfish.

 Orange goldfish are one the most common goldfish colors available for purchase, but they are far from boring.
-As you will soon see, the traditional "gold" fish is available in many different varieties, such as fantail, common, bubble-eyed and lionhead.
+As you will soon see, the traditional "gold" fish is available in different varieties, such as fantail, common, bubble-eyed and lionhead.
 The orange-colored fish are also nice to combine with white if you are a breeder.

 A "white" goldfish?
 They definitely exist!
 You will find white goldfish look different under different types of aquarium lights, so consider when you'll be looking at the tank more often - during the day or at night.
 It's difficult to see the onset of certain diseases on a predominantly white goldfish, so it is recommended that white goldfish fanciers keep at least one black goldfish in the tank along with the light-colored ones.